stabix/stabix/doc/slip_transmission.rst

 * **Geometrical function weighted by the accumulated shear stress or the Schmid factor** [#Bieler_2014]_ :

   Bieler et al. proposed to weight slip transfer parameters by the sum of accumulated shear :math:`\gamma` on each slip system, knowing the local stress tensor.
+  From a crystal plasticity simulation, the accumulated shear is the total accumulated shear on each slip system for a given integration point.
   This leads to the following shear-informed version of a slip transfer parameter:

     .. math:: m_{\gamma}^{'} = {{\sum_{\alpha} \sum_{\beta} m_{\alpha\beta}^{'} \left(\gamma^{\alpha} \gamma^{\beta} \right)} \over {\sum_{\alpha} \sum_{\beta} \left(\gamma^{\alpha} \gamma^{\beta} \right)}}
         :label: shear_weighting_mprime